KingoftheHomeless/in-other-words/README.md

 the ideal situations under which these libraries are truly zero-cost are unrealistic in practice.
 Although this does adversely affect `in-other-words`, the underlying dispatch cost of effects should be low enough to make to it largely negligable for most purposes -- in particular, IO-bound applications.

 Further benchmarking, profiling, and optimizations are currently considered future goals of the library.

 ***
-<b id="f1">[1](#a1)</b> Every effect is required to be *representational* in the carrier monad.
+<b id="f1">[1](#a1)</b> Every effect is required to be *representational*
+in the carrier monad.
 This means that if you can represent your effect using:
 * a `mtl`-style effect class
 * without any associated type families
 * and it can be newtype derived

-then you can represent your effect with `in-other-words`.
+then you can also represent your effect with `in-other-words`.